 Sit start (one pad max) and use the bottom of the left side pull and one of the low right hand crimps to lift your butt off the floor (crux).
 Once lifted, crank through to the start holds on the stand start and finish up this.
 If your butt wasn’t the last thing to leave the floor, you cheated…

-An eliminate starting as for the sds for Problem 2 above, but staying left of the V-notch and climbing through the bulge on small holds to finish (avoiding the crack on Problem 1).
+An eliminate starting as for Problem #3, but staying left of the V-notch and climbing through the bulge on small holds to finish (avoiding the crack on Problem #1).

 The righthand side of the face.
 Start at an undercut and use small pockets and slopey side pulls to make upwards progress.